 Message Replay Overview

-Message Replay is a Solace PubSub+ feature that allows a message broker to resend messages to new or existing clients that request them, hours or even days after those messages were first received by the message broker.
+Message Replay is a Solace PubSub+ feature that allows an event broker to resend messages to new or existing clients that request them, hours or even days after those messages were first received by the event broker.

 Replay functionality helps protect applications by giving them the ability to correct database issues they might have arising from events such as misconfiguration, application crashes, or corruption, by redelivering data to the applications.